WILLIAM BAZIOTES: artist quotes on painting and biography facts

 - My whole intention in painting is to make a thing poetical; but not poetical in a literary sense.
 I want something that evokes mood, a background, a stage set for certain characters that are playing certain parts.
 When I paint I do not consider myself an abstractionist in the sense that I’m trying to create beautiful forms that fit together like a puzzle.
 The things in my painting are intended to strike something that is an emotional involvement – that has to do with the human personality and all the mysteries of life, not simply colors or abstract balances.
 To me, it’s all reality.

-* quote on the meaning and intention of his painting art ‘An interview with William Baziotes’, eds.
+* his biography quote on the meaning and intention of his painting art ‘An interview with William Baziotes’, eds.
 P. Franks and M. White, ‘Perspective no. 2′, Hunter College New York (1956-57), pp. 27, 29-30

 - I kept … …returning to the (ancient Roman) wall paintings with their veiled melancholy and elegant plasticity.